 Those walks didn’t last.
 I fell in love with something in him.
 He fell in love too, I never found out how deeply, but he loved me, that much I know.

-Months later, after the rose colored tint faded, I realized everybody thinks that about their relationship. especially the days after they lose it, in those periods they feel like they’re fighting for it. this unexplainable, deep connection of their two hearts.
+Months later, after the rose colored tint faded, I realized everybody thinks that about their relationship.
+Especially the days after they lose it, in those periods they feel like they’re fighting for it.
+This inexplicable, deep, connection of their two hearts.